-However well you look after you Fiddle Leaf Fig, sometimes they may have a few leaves that turn a little brown, or stems that aren’t super healthy.
+However well you look after your Fiddle Leaf Fig, sometimes they may have a few leaves that turn a little brown, or stems that aren’t super healthy.
 Make sure to figure out the cause of the problem and adjust the environment or your care straight away.
-Once you have solved the problem, you will want to trim away the dead parts of your Fiddle carefully so that no energy is wasted on trying to revive these dying leaves.
+Once you have solved the problem, you may want to trim away the dead parts of your Fiddle carefully so that no energy is wasted on trying to revive these dying leaves.

 Control the shape and size of your Fiddle

 Whether due to personal taste, or the size of the environment, you may want to prune your plant a little every so often to keep it in a certain shape or size.
 Although Fiddle Leaf Fig Trees aren’t the fastest-growing houseplants out there, they can begin to dominate a room in a few years so if you don’t have much space for your plant, then pruning is a good way to keep it tamed.

 Keep your Fiddle balanced

 Although you might want your plant to grow straight up, they often have a mind of their own.
 They will always start to follow the sunlight and will start to grow towards the nearest window.
 This can often mean that your Fiddle starts to become lopsided so you might want to reshape your plant to keep it upright.
 Fiddle Leaf Fig Trees can become pretty heavy as they mature so this minimizes the risk of it falling over.